webex/webex-js-sdk/CONTRIBUTING.md

 If the commit reverts a previous commit, it should begin with `revert:`, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>`., where the hash is the SHA of the commit being reverted.

 #### Type

+> Examples can be found on the (Conventional Commits website)[https://www.conventionalcommits.org/en/v1.0.0/#examples]

 The following types will cause a version bump: